mkarner07/mkarner07.github.io/_posts/2025/2025-06-12-Parental-Leave-Isnt-Just-for-Moms-A-Fathers-Perspective.md

 And I am so happy I experienced it.

-Not only can I better understand now what my wife accomplishes every day (and that’s very impressive), but it also increased the bond between my daughter and me a lot as she learned: *”Also dad can manage my daily needs.”*
+Not only can I better understand now what my wife accomplishes every day (and that’s very impressive), but it also increased the bond between my daughter and me a lot as she learned: „*Also dad can manage my daily needs.”*

 ### Stats of 1 work-week in parental leave

 To give the physical intensity more clarity I want to share some stats:

 - For the first 6 weeks, my daughter just slept in the stroller and she had two naps a day.
-That meant going for a walk with the stroller twice per day for about 1.5 hours / 10.000 steps.
+That meant going for a walk with the stroller twice per day for about 1.5 hours / 10.000 steps each.
 Within a workweek, I accumulated about 15 hours and 100.000 steps of stroller-driving.
 - 10 meals cooked and 30+ snacks prepared.
 - About 40-50 diapers changed.
 - 15-20 outfit changes.